 The first step in tracking the success of your food waste project is to be clear what you aim to achieve by your initiative.
 A project can have multiple goals and it is important to list these goals from the outset and to check in regularly to see if you are making progress towards achieving them.

-You can refine these goals further later on, but at first just decide what your main aims for your project are through discussions as part of your community meetings.
 Once you have set your goals you will want to try to establish the situation in your local area currently.
 This can be tricky to do!
-If you are aiming to reduce food waste you will need to talk to groups within the community about their food waste currently.

-Many businesses will already have a clear idea of the amount of food waste they are creating through their waste collection service figures, however households may not and could be encouraged to undertake a food waste audit (see Resource section for details) or ask their bin collection provider for their collection figures.
+If you are aiming to reduce food waste, you will need to talk to groups within the community about their food waste from the outset.
+Many businesses will already have a clear idea of the amount of food waste they are creating through their waste collection service figures, however households and community groups may not and could be encouraged to undertake a food waste audit.
 Chat to your stakeholders, be they businesses or households and ask them what they feel they waste the most and why!

-Business changes can be measured and recorded through surveys or regular check in conversations to see if they are on track with any changes they planned in order to reduce food waste and increase redistribution of excess food.
 Highlight the successes of the initiatives through community events, newsletters, and social media.
 Celebrating successes motivates the community to engage in the initiative, building the momentum of the project, and builds community spirit!

 The Community Climate Action Programme: Climate Education, Capacity Building and Learning by Doing (Strand 2) is funded by the Government of Ireland through the Department of Environment, Climate and Communications.